JohnathanFL/365-Mobile/README.md

 Activities:
 - Calendar view
-  - Recycler list in GridView
-  - Swipe left/right to change month
-  - Swipe up/down to change year
-  - Leads to any other view
+  - Uses the calendar widget
   - ->Add Task, it defaults the date to that month/year
+  - -> Daily view,selected from the calendar widget]
+    - Done through calendar's onSetDate
 - Daily TODO view
   - Recycler list in listview
   - Leads to Calendar view
-  - Swipe left to delete item
-  - Click to view item -> Single Task View
+  - Leads to Single Task View
-  - -> Add Task view
-    - Add Task view starts with the date set to that day (passes data)
 - Single Task View
   - Shows all normal task details + a description
+  - Allows toggling completed status.
+    - Refreshes Daily view when going back to it.
 - Add Task
   - Form with
     - Due date